bobril/bbcore/README.md

 By default prerelease versions are not used.

-In `package.json` create `bobril` section and set `bbVersion` to specific version you need.
+In `.bbrc` file set `bbVersion` to specific version you need.
 By setting `tsVersion` you can override used TypeScript for compilation.
 By setting `jasmineVersion` you can override Jasmine version only allowed values are "2.99" (default) and "3.3".

-    "bobril": {
+    {
         "bbVersion": "0.9.0",
         "tsVersion": "2.7.1",
         "jasmineVersion: "2.99"
     }

-By setting `BBVERSION` enviroment variable you can define default version (including prerelease).
-If you will start `bb2` instead of `bb`, then `BBVERSION` override what is in `package.json`
+By setting `BBVERSION` environment variable you can define default version (including prerelease).
+If you will start `bb2` instead of `bb`, then `BBVERSION` override what is in `.bbrc` or `package.json`.

 # How to override where bb store its caches